Search Language Syntax

 In the query clause, you specify the following information:

-• resourceType - (Required) Specifies the resource type to which the subsequent clauses apply when you run the query.
+• resourceType - (Required) Specifies the resource type to which the next clauses apply when you run the query.
 You can specify either the resource type name (for example, database or group) or all.
 If you specify all, Search searches for matches to the specified conditions across all resource types.
 You can query for individual resource types, but not family types.
 For a list of supported resource types, see the Supported Resources section of Overview of Search.

 Return Attributes

 For users of the SDK or CLI, the return clause indicates what extended resource attributes you want to see included with search results returned by the query.
-You can use the return clause to force the return of specific resource attributes or all resource attributes in search results, giving you additional details about each resource.
+You can use the return clause to force the return of specific resource attributes or all resource attributes in search results, giving you more details about each resource.

 By default, search results display a limited, common set of resource attributes for any matching resource.
 In the Console, these resource attributes include the display name, resource type, OCID, compartment, lifecycle state, and time created.
 In the SDK or CLI, basic resource search results also include the availability domain and any tags associated with the resource.
 When a query finds a match outside the common resource attributes, then expanded search results include and highlight the specific, matching attributes alongside the basic results.
-With the return clause, you can get additional details about matching search results even if the query does not otherwise elicit a match in the resource attributes you want to see.
+With the return clause, you can get more details about matching search results even if the query doesn't otherwise elicit a match in the resource attributes you want to see.

 In a query, the return clause consists of the following: